arnabtarwani/UCD-MSc-Project/README.md

 # BuddyUP

 An application which provides a platform that helps in passive well-being assessment of user’s loved ones.
-It tries to accomplish this task by constant monitoring oftweets and reporting a critical/notifiable tweet to the user.
-This early reporting of critical tweets willhelp the end user to intervene and provide emotional support to his friend/family at the right time.
+It tries to accomplish this task by constant monitoring of tweets and reporting a critical/notifiable tweet to the user.
+This early reporting of critical tweets will help the end user to intervene and provide emotional support to his friend/family at the right time.

 ## Technology Stack